google/grr-doc/installing-grr-server/from-release-deb.md

     ```

     The installer will prompt for a few pieces of information to get things set up.
-    After successful installation, the `grr-server` service should be running:
+    After successful installation, the `grr-server` and `fleetspeak-server` services should be running:

     ```bash
     root@grruser-bionic:/home/grruser# systemctl status grr-server